edf-hpc/unclebench/docs/source/ubench-report.md

 *ubench report*   Build a performance report,  given a platform and a list of benchmarks.
-              Avaible benchmarks runs can be found using *ubench list* command.
+              Available benchmarks runs can be found using *ubench list* command.

 # OPTIONS